dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 You can assign as many permission sets as needed to one token.
 For more on permissions sets, see "[Enterprise Permissions](/docs/cloud/manage-access/enterprise-permissions)."

-## Generating service account tokens
+## Generate service account tokens

+You can generate service tokens if you have a Developer [license](/docs/cloud/manage-access/seats-and-users) and account admin [permissions](#permissions-for-service-account-tokens).
 To make a service token in dbt Cloud, follow these steps:

 1. Open the **Account Settings** page by clicking the gear icon on the right-hand side.
 2. On the left sidebar, click on **Service Tokens**.